drgrib/dotmap/README.rst

 	m = DotMap()
 	m.people.steve.age = 31

-Among other things you have key initialization
+It also has key initialization

 .. code-block:: python

 	m = DotMap(a=1, b=2)

-You can also initialize it from :code:`dict` and convert it to :code:`dict`
+You can initialize it from :code:`dict` and convert it to :code:`dict`

 .. code-block:: python